BradyBrenot/chivalry-moba/README.md

 The goal is primarily to make this useful for modders, with examples of:

 * A new game mode with unique spawning rules
+* A mode with objectives controlled both by UnrealScript code and the map
 * GUI modifications
 * New Kismet nodes
 * Editor-placeable actors